nanogchen/polyGraft/README.md

 # How to use
 Representative examples are given in the [**examples**](https://github.com/nanogchen/polyGraft/tree/main/examples) folder (check it out!)
 For any nanostructure generation, it takes two steps generally:
-1. generate or import the substrate material (hard or soft), and polymer (gro and itp files);
+1. generate or import the substrate material (hard or soft), and polymer (gro and itp or data files);
 2. generate the structure and topology using polyGraft.
-For poly-g-hard, the files are in gro/itp format, while for poly-g-soft, they are in pdb/rtp format.
+For poly-g-hard, the files are in .gro/.itp or .data format, while for poly-g-soft, they are in pdb/rtp format.

 # Documentation and User Guide
 Please refer to the documentation of the code [wiki](https://github.com/nanogchen/polyGraft/wiki)!